 - All trucks are equipped with hand washing station

 - No Sharing of PPE (Personal Protective Equipment).
 All staff provisioned with personal ear plugs and eye protection.

 - All meetings (between clients, sub trades etc) will be held virtually or outdoors at a safe distance

 - All staff bring a packed lunch to work to avoid unnecessary exposure to Covid-19 in public places.
-Packs can be left in the bed of the crew truck, but not in the cab.

 Why we’re working